gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/IO/Gapotchenko.FX.IO.Vfs/README.md

 ### Working with Files

-The module provides provides a unified interface for file operations:
+The module provides a unified interface for file operations:

 ``` C#
 using Gapotchenko.FX.IO.Vfs;